MetaMask/SIPs/SIPS/sip-34.md

 On the keyring API implementation side, we will modify our API methods to conditionally behave based on the `version`:
 - When `version` is set to `1`, the API will behave as it currently does.
-- When `version` is set to `2`, the API will allow new fields, such as the `origin` field, to be included in the request.
+- When `version` is set to `2`, the API will introduce new incompatible behaviors/features with verison `1`.
-- Future versions will allow additional features or fields to be introduced, with conditional logic to ensure backward compatibility.
+- Future versions will allow additional breaking features, with conditional logic to ensure backward compatibility.

-> Example of conditional behavior in `submitRequest(request)`:
-> - If the `version` is `1`, the request will not include the `origin` field.
-> - If the `version` is `2`, the `origin` field will be added to the request.

 This new implementation MUST ensure backward compatibility with older Snaps.
 - Snaps using the existing `endowment:keyring` configuration object will continue to function without modification.